 How do I know if my child came into contact with the infected person?

 We keep a register of all classes along with detailed seating plans.
-We make contact with the affected student to ask who they have had contact with at lunch/breaktime/on the way to college in accordance with advice from Public Health.
+We make contact with the affected student to ask who they have had contact with at lunch/breaktime/on the way to college in accordance with advice from Public Health England.
 We then make direct contact with those affected by telephone call to inform them of their next steps.
 We then follow this up with a letter confirming all of the details.
-Public Health also have the information regarding which individuals have been affected.
+Public Health England also have the information regarding which individuals have been affected.

 Do other members of the household also need to self-isolate?